 The word “wassail” comes from the Middle English toast, “waes hael”, meaning “be thou hale”, which in turn means “be in good health”.
 The phrase, “waes hael” dates back to pre-Norman times, so if you do decide to get outside and try a quick wassail, you’ll be following a time-honoured tradition.
 If someone says “waes hael” to you, the appropriate response is to “drinc hael”, or drink their good health.

 If you’ve spotted a wassail in the wild and you think it needs adding to the Tradfolk Wassail Directory, click this link and fill in the form.
-We’ll add it as soon as we can.
-Please provide as much info as possible.
+We’ll add it as soon as we can, but it’s a manual process so please be patient if your wassail hasn’t appeared on the list yet!
+Please provide as much info as possible too, which speeds up the process.

-Listen to our podcast about wassailing songs here…
+Listen to the brilliant Old Songs Podcast about wassailing songs here…

 UK